Tribalism and the Dunbar Number

 may move from one layer to another, as we spend more time with them and invest

 more energy into the relationship.
-For example, Courtney moved from “good
+For example, my ex moved from "intimate partner" to "I could probably pick him out of a lineup."

 In the Ender’s Game series, Orson Scott Card describes a